Rust-GCC/gccrs/gcc/config/nds32/nds32-multiple.md

 {
   int maximum;

-  /* Because reduced-set regsiters has few registers
+  /* Because reduced-set registers has few registers
      (r0~r5, r6~10, r15, r28~r31, where 'r15' and 'r28~r31' cannot
      be used for register allocation),
      using 8 registers for load_multiple may easily consume all of them.